 The MESPOM study programme lasts two years.
-The first year is spent at CEU, Budapest with a field course at the University of the Aegean, Lesvos.
-During the first half of the 2nd year students can choose to study at the International Institute for Industrial Environmental Economics at Lund University or the University of Manchester.
-The 4th (research) semester may be hosted by any of the Consortium partners, including our North American partners - Middlebury Institute of International Studies at Monterey (MIIS) (USA) and the University of Saskatchewan (UoS) (Canada).
+The fall and winter semesters of the first year are spent at Central European University, Vienna and the spring semester - at the University of the Aegean, Greece.
+In summer, students take internships supervised by MESPOM faculty and hosted by Associated Partners or other organisations.
+During the first half of the 2nd year students can choose to study at the International Institute for Industrial Environmental Economics at Lund University or at the School of Environmental and Atmospheric Sciences of the University of Manchester.
+The 4th (research) semester may be hosted by any of the Consortium partners.

-All MESPOM graduates receive Master of Science (MSc) degrees from CEU, Lund University and the University of Manchester.
-MESPOM is a fully accredited program in Hungary since 2011.
-Students are granted a full-fledged Hungarian diploma since 2014.
+All MESPOM graduates receive Master of Science (MSc) degrees from CEU, Lund University, the University of the Aegean, and the University of Manchester.

 In 2005, MESPOM was created and selected as an Erasmus Mundus Masters course (EMMC).
 In 2005-2011, MESPOM operated within the Erasmus Mundus programme with four European partners.
 In 2009, MESPOM was selected as an EMMC for the 2nd time.
 In 2010-2016, it operated under the Erasmus Mundus programme and then its successor Erasmus + programme; two North American partners joined the MESPOM Consortium in this period.
 In 2015-2019 MESPOM had been operating as a joint Master course without support from the European Commission.
 In 2017 MESPOM was selected as an Erasmus Mundus Joint Masters Degree and operated within the Erasmus+ programme in 2018-2022.
 Due to MESPOM relocation to Vienna in 2020, EMJMD scholarships was again not available for MESPOM students of 2020-2022.